Background pattern

 Standard treatment:

-The recommended daily dose is 2-5 mg/kg of body weight.
-Treatment lasts from5 to14 days.
+The recommended daily dose is 2-5 mg/kg body weight.
+The treatment lasts from 5 to 14 days.

-The recommended daily dose will be 3-5 mg/kg of body weight.
-Your treatment cycle will last from5 to14 days.
+The recommended daily dose will be 3-5 mg/kg body weight.
+Your treatment cycle will last from 5 to 14 days.

-The recommended daily dose is 20 mg per kg of body weight, usually starting from day -3 to day -1 before the bone marrow transplant.
+The recommended daily dose is 20 mg per kg body weight, usually starting from day -3 to day -1 before the stem cell transplant.

 Use in children and adolescents

-Available information indicates that pediatric patients do not require a different dosage regimen than adult patients.
+Available information indicates that pediatric patients do not require a different dosage from adult patients.

-Experience in older patients (?65years) is limited.
-There are no data on the prevention of EICH in patients 65 years or older.
+Experience in patients over 65 years of age is limited.
+There is no data on the prevention of graft-versus-host disease in patients 65 years of age or older.

 If you use more Grafalon than you should

-Treatment with Grafalon will be stopped immediately and other immunosuppressive treatments will be modified.
-Your immune system may be weakened if you have used too much Grafalon, so you may be given medications to prevent the development of infections.
+Treatment with Grafalon will be stopped immediately and the rest of the immunosuppressive treatments will be modified.
+Your immune system may be weakened if you have exceeded the use of Grafalon, so you may be given medicines to prevent the onset of infections.

-Inform your doctor immediately if you notice any allergic reactions and anaphylactic shock indicated below:
+Tell your doctor immediately if you notice any of the following serious side effects of allergic reactions and anaphylactic shock:

 • chest pain